hummelthomas/winpython/WPPM.md

 ## Key features

 WinPython is a portable distribution of Python.
 In other words, even if it provides a working Python environment, WinPython does **not** install Python on your machine.

-As a consequence, it's not possible to install packages using standard Python installers (these installers will look for Python in Windows registry and won't find it).
+To install package on Winpython:
+- either launch "WinPython Command Prompt" and use the standard PIP Python package manager,
+- either download a packages from pypi.io or http://www.lfd.uci.edu/~gohlke/pythonlibs/ , and install them via the graphical WinPython Package Manager "WinPython Control Panel".

-That's why I wrote the WinPython Package Manager (WPPM), a Python program handling package managing tasks (install, uninstall or upgrade packages) for a portable Python distribution.
+The WinPython Package Manager (WPPM) may be removed in the future, when "PIP" will get a standard Graphic User Interface. , a Python program handling package managing tasks (install, uninstall or upgrade packages) for a portable Python distribution.

 ## WPPM currently supports the following Python package formats:
+* [Standard PIP package](https://pypi.org/) -- ** .whl, .zip, .tar.gz**

-* Standard executable installers: [distutils wininst](http://docs.python.org/distutils/builtdist.html#creating-windows-installers) (installer filename has the form: foo-1.0.win32-py2.7.exe)
+* (soon deprecated) [Standard executable installers]: -- ** .exe files ** (filename has the form: foo-1.0.win32-py2.7.exe)
-* Standard source distributions[1]: [distutils sdist](http://docs.python.org/distutils/sourcedist.html) (archive filename has the form: foo-1.0.tar.gz) -- **but only for pure-Python packages**

-[1] This feature was implemented in WPPM v0.2dev included in WinPython v2.7.3.0beta3

 ## Get Python packages